fridaysystems/inventory-presser/readme.txt

 This plugin is free and open source.
 Free and paid add-ons & services are available at https://inventorypresser.com/.

 = Does it decode VINs? =
 Not for free.
-We have a VIN decoder add-on available at https://inventorypresser.com/.
-If you know of a free VIN decoder that allows many automated queries, please show us.
+A VIN decoder add-on is available at https://inventorypresser.com/products/plugins/vin-decoder/.

 = Can I import my inventory into this system? =
 Yes.
 We use the [WordPress REST API](https://developer.wordpress.org/rest-api/) to deliver inventory updates.
 [Read how we do it](https://inventorypresser.com/docs/using-the-rest-api-to-update-vehicle-listings-in-wordpress/).
 Vehicles in Inventory Presser are stored in a custom post type using meta fields, taxonomy terms, and photo attachments, and many CSV/spreadsheet importer plugins work with custom post types.
-If imports sound challenging, Friday Systems (that's us) feeds many sites running this plugin, and it may be easier to feed there and let Friday Systems handle the last leg.
+If imports sound challenging, Friday Systems (that's us) feeds hundreds of sites running this plugin.
+It may be easier to let Friday Systems handle the last leg for a monthly fee.

 = Will Inventory Presser work with my theme? =
 Yes.
 Check out our [Theme Compatibility Guide](https://inventorypresser.com/docs/theme-compatibility-with-vehicle-listings/).
 If your theme does not include templates to display listing pages and vehicle detail pages, the plugin will provide the markup for those pages automatically.
 There are shortcodes like `[invp_archive]` and `[invp_single_vehicle]` as a last resort.
 A number of [Template Tags](https://inventorypresser.com/docs/template-tags/) make designing custom templates easy.